yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Test random colors for each node -> Graph Editor Settings [ ] undo/redo
 [ ] add_attribute, if output is single stream with a type, set the color.
-Maybe make it generic [X] Promote input pin to graph input
+Maybe make it generic [X] Resource properties are correctly imported as Resources in the scan node [X] Promote input pin to graph input
 [X] Custom inputs values in the pcg node 3d, not in the resource [X] Generate reduction of metrics.
 Avg, Min, Max, etc of a numeric stream